-Well...I was used to large boom sprayers, three-point hitch style fertilizer spreaders, dragging a hose from a 1000 gallon tank and push spreading smaller sites.
-I made fun of the "lazy" lawn techs cruising around on self-propelled spreaders (like the Lesco HPS).
-No way did I wanted to be stuck using that piece of junk - how much can you spray with a 12 gallon tank anyway?
+Well…I was used to large boom sprayers, three-point hitch style fertilizer spreaders, dragging a hose from a 1000-gallon tank and push spreading smaller sites.
+I made fun of the “lazy” lawn techs cruising around on self-propelled spreaders (like the Lesco HPS).
+No way did I want to be stuck using that piece of junk – how much can you spray with a 12-gallon tank anyway?

 I skeptically took the spreader sprayer for a test ride around the shop.
 Taking a few minutes to get used to maneuvering the unit and operating the controls – I have to admit – it was fun and easy to use and now I wanted to see what it could do out in the field.

-The whole set-up was slick.
-We used a hitch mounted carrier to haul the unit instead of a trailer.
-Extra water was carried in a 100 gallon tank in the back of the pickup.
-A gravity fed hose was used to fill the sprayer tank and 100 gallons was usually enough for a days work.
-Loading, unloading and mixing was quick and easy.
+The whole setup was slick.
+We used a hitch-mounted carrier to haul the unit instead of a trailer.
+Extra water was carried in a 100-gallon tank in the back of the pickup.
+A gravity-fed hose was used to fill the sprayer tank and 100 gallons was usually enough for a day’s work.
+Loading, unloading, and mixing were quick and easy.

 Solo operators wanting to grow their business will find spreader sprayers give them the ability to take on larger properties – without taking on extra trucks and trailers.